 This is a national campaign to mitigate the effects of climate change.

-I'm running for US Representative from Portland Oregon.
+I'm running for US Representative from Portland Oregon (a federal office).
 Bills that tax have to be introduced in congress.

 Our country is the biggest bloc of wealthy consumers in the history of the known universe.
 Ignoring climate change in favor of more wealth is an idiotic concept in my opinion.